sikorka/enviro/micropython/pico/enviroplus/sensors/sensorcommunity/README.md

 ![cigarette smoke](../../doc/cigarette%20smoke.jpeg)

-This is how [sensor.community](https://sensor.community) Grafana charts look, in moving 24h graph - you can see how often smoke fills the room (every spike), and how high the ppm levels are (max >900ppm - measurements on the left):
+This is how [sensor.community](https://sensor.community) Grafana charts look, in moving 24h graph.
+You can see how often smoke fills the room (every spike), and how high the ppm levels are (max >900ppm - measurements on the left).
+Also when smokers are sleeping, and that they go for a smoke in middle of the night (3AM) but sleep until 10AM.

 ![graphs](./doc/sensor.community%20grafana%20charts.png)